Ujjal Biswas

-Ujjal Biswas is an Indian politician and the present Minister of the Science, Technology and Bio-Technology department in the Government of West Bengal.
+Ujjal Biswas is an Indian politician and served as the Minister of the Science, Technology and Bio-Technology department in the Government of West Bengal.
 Till 2022, he was the minister for correctional administration.
-He is also an MLA, elected from the Krishnanagar Dakshin constituency of Nadia district in the 2011 West Bengal state assembly election.
+He was also an MLA, elected from the Krishnanagar Dakshin constituency of Nadia district in the 2011 West Bengal state assembly election.
+He lost 2026 Bengal elections to BJP's Sadhan Ghosh.

 Family

 Ujjal Biswas is from a Mahishya family of freedom fighters who participated in various agitations against the British rule such as Indigo revolt leader Digambar Biswas under whose leadership the indigo farmers protested against the European Indigo planters.

 Anushilan Samiti revolutionary Basanta Kumar Biswas and also, freedom fighter Manmathanath Biswas also happen to be from the same family.